-On November 19, 2014, the grievant submitted a dismissal grievance to the Office of Employment Dispute Resolution (EDR) at the Department of Human Resource Management (DHRM).
-Because the grievant had submitted a resignation prior to initiating his grievance, the grievant's former employer, Virginia Polytechnic Institute & State University (the University or the agency), challenges whether he has access to the grievance procedure to initiate this grievance.
+On February 9, 2016, the Office of Employment Dispute Resolution (EDR) at the Department of Human Resource Management (DHRM) received a dismissal grievance initiated by the grievant to challenge her separation from employment.
+Because the grievant had submitted a resignation prior to initiating her grievance, the grievant's former employer, the Department of Behavioral Health & Developmental Services (the agency), challenges whether she has access to the grievance procedure to initiate this grievance.
 For the reasons set forth below, EDR concludes that the grievant does not have access to the grievance procedure and, therefore, the grievance does not qualify for a hearing.